shomiller/academic-kickstart/content/author/admin/_index.md

    link = "files/cv.pdf"

 +++
-I am a Ph.D. candidate the the Yang Institute for Theoretical Physics (YITP) at Stony Brook University, working with Professor <a href=http://insti.physics.sunysb.edu/~meade/>Patrick Meade</a>.
-Since Fall 2018, I've been at Brookhaven National Laboratory, working with Sally Dawson as part of the DOE SCGSR (Graduate Student Research) Program.
+I am a Ph.D. candidate at the C. N. Yang Institute for Theoretical Physics (YITP) at Stony Brook University, working with Professor <a href=http://insti.physics.sunysb.edu/~meade>Patrick Meade</a>.
+Starting Fall, 2020, I'll be a member of the <a href=https://hetg.physics.harvard.edu/home>High Energy Theory group at Harvard University</a>.
+From Fall 2018 to Fall 2019, I was a visitor at Brookhaven National Laboratory, working with Sally Dawson as part of the DOE SCGSR (Graduate Student Research) Program.
 I did my undergraduate work at the University of Illinois, Urbana-Champaign where I graduated in 2015 with a B.S. in Physics and a B.S. in Mathematics.